DFreezy/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01.md

     - Detail specific actions or steps needed to achieve each short-term goal.

-    It's going to take determination, and not givving up.
+    It's going to take determination, and not giving up when things get hard.
+I'm going to apply to several jobs a week till I get a job.
     It's going to take staying calm in interviews.
+I'm going to religiously deliver on deadlines and outlearn my imposter syndrome to progress further.
-    It's going to take perfecting my skills
+    It's going to take perfecting my skills.
+I'm goingto learn at least the foundation of a new skill every month to keep myself up to date.

     - Include any resources or support required.